SHOW ME (3:33)

 Tax scope: choosing where to apply tax

-After you have set up your tax calculations, you can choose whether you want to apply them to membership invoices, event invoices, and online store purchases.
+After you have set up your tax calculations, you can choose whether you want to apply them to membership invoices, event invoices, online store purchases, and store shipping charges.

 Regardless of your choices here, you can define exceptions for specific membership levels and event registration types.